lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 responsible for validating the Epoch Marker and for applying the replay and freshness rules associated with the selected Epoch Marker type.

-This document specifies the transport of nonces in certificate management protocols.
+This document specifies the transport of a nonce in certificate management protocols.
 Defining a general freshness-token abstraction that supports Epoch Markers as a separate token type is out of scope for this version of the specification.